 Now that’s interesting, because shepherds, good and bad, are a theme in Ezekiel.
 Flick forward nine chapters in the actual Bible, and you’ll see that Ezekiel 34 is an extended attack on the bad shepherds – leaders of Israel who are leading their people astray.
 That’s the problem with Jackson’s speech – the people meant to be shepherds have been dropping the ball, leaving one person to take over, God himself.
 Hence the other famous passage about shepherds alluded to in Tarantino’s speech, Psalm 23 (“The Lord is my shepherd, I lack nothing…even though I walk through the darkest valley, I will fear no evil…“).
 In other words, when religious and political leaders drop the ball, God himself takes up the slack.
 And that’s why there’s an emphasis in John’s gospel on Jesus being, yep, the Good Shepherd.
 We can also cross reference that with the Parable of the Lost Sheep in Luke, which is a parable of redemption.

 I guess this ties in to the other famous story refered to in Jackson’s speech – “For he is truly his brother’s keeper” echos “Am I my brother’s keeper?” from Genesis 4.
 Here it’s a dismissive thing – Cain’s stroppy response to God asking where Abel is (the answer is that Cain’s murdered his brother and God’s about to bust him).
-There’s a sense in which the murder is only a part of Cain’s crime – in one violent act, he’s also shattered the bonds of family and community as well.
+There’s a sense in which the murder is only a part of Cain’s crime – in one violent act, he’s also shattered the bonds of family and community as well (possibly out of arrogance and an identity crisis).
 “Am I my brother’s keeper?”
 Well, yes, you are, and you’ve screwed up.
 To show his divorce from society, Cain ends up as a “restless wanderer upon the earth.”

 That’s why the more aspirational use of the phrase in Pulp Fiction sounds right – it echoes the idea of loving your neighbour, of going the extra mile, of healing the wounds inflected by Cain.
 Jackson’s character says he’s going to “walk the earth” like another Caine (the guy from the show Kung Fu).
 Hmm.